 In the 21st century, it has become almost impossible for anyone to survive without being a user of technology.
 There are many advancements in the field of technology that have taken it to a whole other level.
-The introduction of Artificial Intelligence, the use of IoT, Big Data, Machine Learning, NLP, and other such tools has made everything easier.
+The introduction of Artificial Intelligence, the Internet of Things (IoT), Big Data, Machine Learning, NLP, and other such tools has made everything easier.
 It has also fuelled the competition in the market.

 So, in this blog, we will cover the story of the Coca-Cola company and how they have leveraged technology to stand at the top.
 We will discuss the role of machine learning and data analytics and AI in the success of Coca-Cola.
 To begin with, we will scratch some history of the beverage company and some interesting points about Coca-Cola.